-19. Two-thirds of companies take their remote workers to be more productive.
+19. Working from home productivity statistics are encouraging as two-thirds of companies take their remote workers to be more productive.

 20. Remote workers enjoy reduced stress (82%) as opposed to their office counterparts.

-What’s more, 55% of company founders and C-level employees are also able to work from home.
+What’s more, 55% of company founders and C-level employees were also able to work from home.
 Obviously, being the boss has its perks.

 24. Of all the people working from home, 16% hold managerial titles.

 This just goes to show that not only junior team members are able to work from home.
 Employees with lots of responsibilities can still work remotely and be productive.

 25. For 75% of remote workers, their company doesn’t cover the costs of their home internet.